great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 checkpoint_result = checkpoint.run()
 ```
-A Checkpoint is an object that groups Validation Definitions and runs them with shared parameters and automated Actions.
-Checkpoints are the primary means for validating data in a production deployment of Great Expectations.
-In this tutorial, you update the Data Docs, which is a static website generated from Great Expectations metadata detailing Expectations, Validation Results, etc.

 ### View the Expectation results in Data Docs
-You’ve now run these data quality tests manually by executing the Notebook, which will allow you to view the test results via the local data docs site.

-Open the data docs site here: [http://127.0.0.1:8888/edit/gx/uncommitted/data_docs/local_site/index.html](http://127.0.0.1:8888/edit/gx/uncommitted/data_docs/local_site/index.html)
+View the Validation results by navigating to the URL here:[http://127.0.0.1:8888/edit/gx/uncommitted/data_docs/local_site/index.html](http://127.0.0.1:8888/edit/gx/uncommitted/data_docs/local_site/index.html)

 ![Open Data Docs](./dbt_tutorial/open_data_docs.png)

-Now you can view your Validation results.

 ![View Validation Results](./dbt_tutorial/view_validation_results.png)

-You can see that the two Expectations that we have created are passing.
-Whenever Expectations fail, the status column will be updated to indicate a failure, along with the Observed Value column to include any values that have fallen outside of the expected range.
+You can see that the two Expectations you have created are passing.
+View failed Expectations in the status column.
+The Observed Value column displays any values that have fallen outside of the expected range.

-## Build a data pipeline and automate it with Airflow
+## 7. Build a data pipeline and automate it with Airflow
-At this point you have verified that each service is working correctly so far.
-The last step is to now automate this process with a pipeline or dag in our workflow orchestration tool - Airflow.
-You will make a simple pipeline using the common write-audit-publish pattern.
+The final portion of this tutorial automates the process above with a pipeline or dag in the workflow orchestration tool Airflow.
+You will create a simple pipeline using the common write-audit-publish pattern.

 ### Log into Airflow
 Open [http://localhost:8080](http://localhost:8080) in your browser.
 You can use the username and password we created earlier in our configuration step.